Skip to content

 start

-Usage: eitri start [options]
+eitri start [options]

 The eitri start command initializes the Eitri-App for development, generating a QR Code that should be scanned with the app of your organization in which Eitri was integrated.